Azerbaijan tour packages: net rates for international tour operators

 Baku sits at the upper end of the Caucasus on net and below Istanbul.
 The table below compares the same 5-day shape across four anchor cities at 2026 contracted rates.
 The differentiator is supplier depth at the 5★ tier and direct flight inventory from 14 European hubs and 6 GCC capitals, both stronger than Yerevan or Tbilisi at this date.

-Caucasus-circuit demand has shifted earlier in the booking window: Q1 2026 pre-bookings for Baku plus Tbilisi plus Yerevan are running 6 months ahead of 2025 pace.
+Caucasus-circuit demand has shifted earlier in the booking window: as of the Q1 2026 close, pre-bookings for Baku plus Tbilisi plus Yerevan are running 6 months ahead of 2025 pace.

 How do I read this rate card?